seanorourke7/taped/README.md

 - [Tiny Png](https://tinypng.com/) for file size reduction and for file conversion to PNG, WEBP..
 - [Lucidchart](https://www.lucidchart.com/pages) for ERD (entity relationship diagram) creation.
 - [Favicon](https://favicon.io/) for converting an icon into a favicon.
+- [Microsoft Excel](https://office365.com/) for creating the database schema.
 - [Mailchimp](https://mailchimp.com/) is used for marketing with their newsletter subscription service.

 # Testing